InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 {{DATE}}

-*This initial phase focuses on understanding the project objectives and requirements from a business perspective, then converting this knowledge into a data engineering/analytics problem definition and a preliminary plan designed to achieve the objectives.*

-*The first objective of the data person is to thoroughly understand, from a business perspective, what the customer really wants to accomplish.
-Often the customer has many competing objectives and constraints that must be properly balanced.
-The person’s goal is to uncover important factors, at the beginning, that can influence the outcome of the project.
-A possible consequence of neglecting this step is to expend a great deal of effort producing the right answers to the wrong questions.*
+*Understanding the project’s business goals is the first step.
+The data professional must translate these objectives into a clear data problem and outline a preliminary plan.
+Since customers often have competing priorities, it’s crucial to identify key factors early to ensure efforts align with real needs.
+Skipping this step risks solving the wrong problem efficiently.*

 # Background